DroidScript/Extension-ScratchPad/README.md

-# Official DroidScript ScratchPad Extension
+# The Official DroidScript 'ScratchPad' Extension

 Project to create/modify and install the in-built 'ScratchPad' extension.